andre-brandao/pyprland/scratchpads.md

 Each time scratchpad is shown, window will be resized according to the provided values.

 For example on monitor of size `800x600` and `size= "80% 80%"` in config scratchpad always have size `640x480`, regardless of which monitor it was first launched on.

+## `lazy` (optional)

+default to `false`.

+when set to `true`, prevents the command from being started when pypr starts, it will be started when the scratchpad is first used instead.

+- Good: saves resources when the scratchpad isn't needed
+- Bad: slows down the first display (app has to launch before showing)

 ## `max_size` (optional)